Pellet grills are taking the backyard cooking world by storm.

 Our recommendations for Best Pit Boss Pellet Grills and Smokers:

-Why Pit Boss Pellet Grills Are so Popular
+Why Pit Boss Pellet Grills Are So Popular

 Pit Boss pellet grills are a common sight in barbecue enthusiasts’ backyards, and for a good reason.

-Here are a few reasons why this brand is so popular:
+Here’s why this brand is so popular:

-- Performance: Pit Boss pellet grills are reliable and easy to use — they have a simple digital control system for choosing your preferred cooking temperature.
+• Performance: Pit Boss pellet grills are reliable and easy to use — they have a simple digital control system for choosing your preferred cooking temperature.

-- Product Range: There is a wide range of different sizes and types of pellet grills and smokers you can choose from — something to fit everyone’s budget and needs.
+• Product Range: There is a wide range of different sizes and types of pellet grills and smokers you can choose from — something to fit everyone’s budget and needs.

-- Versatility: Compared to most other brands, Pit Boss has a wider temperature range and offers a unique open flame searing feature.
+• Versatility: Compared to most other brands, Pit Boss has a wider temperature range and offers a unique open flame searing feature.

-- Durability: These pellet grills are built sturdy and come with a 5-year warranty.
+• Durability: These pellet grills are built sturdy and come with a 5-year warranty.

-Top 7 Best Pit Boss Pellet Grills and Smokers Reviewed
+Top 6 Best Pit Boss Pellet Grills and Smokers Reviewed

-We have chosen our seven favorite Pit Boss pellet grills and smokers to be reviewed below.
+We have chosen our six favorite Pit Boss pellet grills and smokers to be reviewed below.
 They include anything from typical backyard models to smaller and more affordable units and even a portable tabletop option.

 Specifications: